citp/privacy-policy-historical/t/th/thi/thinkmoney.co.uk.md

 Think Money would like to pass your details on to other carefully selected companies so that they can send you information, including by email and mobile telephone, about their products and services.

-**Transferring your information outside the European Economic Area*
-**It may be necessary to transfer your personal information to other group companies or service providers located outside the European Economic Area*.
-The data protection and other laws outside the EEA may not be as comprehensive as those in the UK or EU and in these instances we will take steps to ensure your privacy rights are respected.

-* The European Economic Area (EEA) currently comprises the Member states of the European Union plus Norway, Iceland and Liechtenstein.

-We may also use or disclose information to the extent required by law, court order, as requested by other government law enforcement authority, or to enforce legal rights.
+We may also use or disclose information to the extent required by law, court order, as requested by other government law enforcement authority or to enforce legal rights.

 Except as described above we will not pass your personal information to third parties without your consent